It's

 might be the follow-up to "Buns of Steel".
 Randy Coutre is a Greco-Roman

 wrestler from the RAW (Real American Wrestling) team.
-The match starts and
+The match starts

 Halme launches a big overhand right, which Coutre ducks.
 One double-leg